-During the pivot, the wings must remain in the vertical geometric plane as dictated by the ARESTI.
-This alignment must be maintained throughout the pivot, and the aircraft's attitude at the beginning and the ending of the pivot must be absolutely vertical.
-During the pivot there must be no deviation in pitch or roll.
-Any pitch and roll deviation observed during the pivot should be downgraded at 0.5 points for each 5 not for any apparent deviation caused by wind drift during the pivot.
+Judges must be careful to deduct only for true extended turnaround, and not for any apparent deviation caused by wind drift during the pivot.
 One way to recognize a "fly-over" from a wind drift will be that the "fly-over" is generally characterized by the continuation of vertical movement and a pivot larger than 4 wingspans.
-A "fly-over" Stall Turn should be zeroed (Fig 23).
+A "fly-over" Stall Turn shall be zeroed (Fig 23).